 The Beaver Creek resort has skiable terrain of 1815 acres.

 The resort is abundant in well-groomed tails, making Beaver Creek a paradise for beginners and intermediates.
 43% slopes are dedicated to intermediate skiers.
 There is plenty of snow in the resort every season; the resort comes with some of the best powder white snow in Colorado.

 Th resort is ideal for beginners.
-Dedicated lifts take skiers directly to the center of the village.
-One the unique aspect for beginners in Beaver Creek is that the beginner’s slopes are located at the summit of the resort.
+Dedicated lifts take skiers directly to the centre of the village.
+One of the unique aspects for beginners in Beaver Creek is that the beginner’s slopes are located at the summit of the resort.
 The Buckaroo Gondola allows the skiers to learn the skiing basics.

 After the gondola practice, the skiers can use the chairlift to practice their new skills on the beginner's slope.
 Another option for beginners is that they can ride the Centennial Express chairlift from Beaver Creek to make a short transverse towards the Cinch Express lift.
 Now beginners have full access to well-groomed slopes and spectacular views from high up the mountain.

 Another ski trip for beginners is to take the Drink of Water chairlift that takes skiers to Piney and Booth Gardens.
 The Red Buffalo is a high-speed lift that could replace the Drink of Water.
 More greens will be visible around the Bachelor Gulch area, Primrose, Sawbuck, and Stirrup.

 There are many options for intermediate skiers plenty of marked blue tails to enjoy the powder.
 The regular favourites are the Redtail, the Centennial, and the Larkspur bowl.
 To get to Red tail skiers need to take the Centennial express lift, for the latter the Larkspur chairlift is the best option.